Robin Jia

 Zhiyi Ma*, Kawin Ethayarajh*, Tristan Thrush*, Somya Jain, Ledell Wu, Robin Jia, Christopher Potts, Adina Williams, and Douwe Kiela.

-Conference on Neural Information Processing Systems (NeurIPS), 2021.
+Neural Information Processing Systems (NeurIPS), 2021.

 (website) (github) (blog post)